ahn-ens-lyon/synopsx/README.md

 ### Prerequisites
 SynopsX requires Java version 8

-Make sure you have the last Java JDK installed on your computer (having the last Java JRE version installed won't be enough).
-Download the last JDK Environnement from this Oracle Page: http://www.objis.com/formation-java/tutoriel-java-installation-jdk.html
+* Download the last JDK from this Oracle Page (not the JRE!): http://www.objis.com/formation-java/tutoriel-java-installation-jdk.html.
 Before downloading choose the appropriate version (system + processor: i.e. Mac OSX x64)

-Go to you Downloads directory and double-click on the installation file: i.e.: jdk-8u60-macosx-x64.dmg or jdk-8u60-macosx-x64.exe
+* Go to you Downloads directory and double-click on the installation file: i.e.: jdk-8u60-macosx-x64.dmg or jdk-8u60-macosx-x64.exe

-Complete installation
+* Complete installation

-Open a terminal to check the Java JDK version with the following command: java -version
+* Open a terminal to check the Java JDK version with the following command: java -version

 ### Automatic installation